scozv/blog/_pages/cv.en.md

 and basic graph algorithm.

-The third phase was from September 2016 when I joined the Infrastructure Architecture Group in Hujiang to January 2017 when I moved to Singapore until now.
+The third phase was from September 2016 when I joined the Infrastructure Architect Team in Hujiang to January 2017 when I moved to Singapore until now.
 I understand that a programming language is the expression of requirement.
 Writing the program with high quality of source code is just one step